DevQtie/glamgear-admin-blazor/README.md

 ## Important note: Always utilize the Bootstrap v5.3.3 as it is already embedded to the project structure, and it should be used properly.

+## 1.7.3.0-alpha

+* Issues with launch URL, 404 not found in deployed web app on IIS resolved.

 ## 1.7.2.0-alpha

-* The approach for getting the records of tables isn't the same as getting the response if the implicit transaction is executed because of handling the OUTPUT parameter response.
+* The approach for getting the records of tables isn't the same as getting the response if the implicit transaction is executed because of handling the `OUTPUT` parameter response.
-* Implementing OUTPUT parameter to resolve bug in getting the exact response from the stored procedure.
+* Implementing `OUTPUT` parameter to resolve bug in getting the exact response from the stored procedure.

 ## 1.7.1.0-alpha